In-depth reviews

 Unsurprisingly, the versions with a higher level of electrification offer the lowest running costs.
 The plug-in hybrid Sportage offers up to 43 miles of electric driving on a full charge, which should be enough for the average daily commute.
 If you can predominantly drive using the electric motor and recharge frequently your fuel costs will be minimal.
 Officially, the plug-in hybrid is capable of up to 252mpg, which may be possible if you rarely use the petrol engine; we saw 87mpg on our mixed-route test.

-Unless you’re going to be taking your Sportage on a tour of Britain’s motorways, the diesels won’t be necessary.
-They officially manage fuel economy up to 55.4mpg, which isn’t too much more than the 49.6mpg Kia quotes for the hybrid.
-The cheaper petrols manage 41.5mpg, or 44.1mpg if you choose the mild-hybrid version; similar figures to a Nissan Qashqai or SEAT Ateca.
+While the discontinued diesels offered fuel economy up to 55.4mpg, they’re not really missed, as that figure wasn’t too much more than the 49.6mpg Kia quotes for the hybrid.
+The cheaper mild-hybrid manages up to 44.1mpg; similar figures to a Nissan Qashqai or SEAT Ateca.

 The hybrid has CO2 figures starting at 129g/km, putting it in an upper band for Benefit-in-Kind (BiK) tax for company-car drivers.
 The diesel emits a similar amount of CO2 when equipped with front-wheel drive and an automatic gearbox, making it an affordable choice for business users too.
 But business users should at least consider the plug-in hybrid, as its relatively high P11D value is offset by its 25g/km CO2 emissions, putting it in one of the very lowest BiK bands.